howtographql/howtographql/content/backend/graphql-scala/9-authentication.md

 <Instruction>

-Add `Authoried` field's tag to the `createLink` mutation field.
+Add `Authorized` field's tag to the `createLink` mutation field.
 Entire mutation's definition should look like the following one:

 ```scala
 Field("createLink",